suhaotian/xior/README.md

 return data;
 ```

-But maybe we don't want do this way, we want parse the data based on the `content-type` from `response`'s headers, so we can do this way:
+But maybe we don't want to do it this way; instead, we want to parse the data based on the `content-type` from `response`'s headers.
+So, we can do it this way:

 ```ts
 import axios from 'xior';